Oliver Travel Trailers

 Window Tracks Inspection and Maintenance

-*Trees are the primary cause for falling debris collected inside the window track.
+*Trees are the primary cause of falling debris collected inside the window track.
 Occasional inspection is recommended to keep these clean.

-Also check the inside water track that the sliding window slides on.
+Also, check the inside water track where the sliding window slides.
 You will need to open the sliding window to check the track.
-The picture below shows where there is a break between the weatherstrip pieces.
+The picture below shows a break between the weatherstrip pieces.
 This break(separation) can cause water to be pressured under the glass and into the inside of the camper.

 Window Tracks Inspection and Maintenance

-You should keep these tracks clean and ensure that the weatherstrip does not separate.
+Keep these tracks clean and ensure the weather strip does not separate.

-The sliding glass weatherstrip is in 5 pieces due to the curve radius which requires special cuts be made to allow it to turn the corners.
+Due to the curve radius, the sliding glass weatherstrip is in 5 pieces, which requires unique cuts to allow it to turn the corners.

 graduation-hatfilm-play